How to deal with Tier 2 Migrants working at third party premises

 Relocation to a different branch of the same organisation

-This instance relates to where the change of location is to a different entity but where both entities share a common ownership or control.
+This instance relates to where the change of location is to a different entity but where both entities share common ownership or control.

 The process here is the same as above.
 The employer must inform the Home Office to obtain an approval to relocate.
 Importantly the branch must have been reported to and approved by the Home Office as a branch on the Tier 2 sponsor licence management system.